Coming from pixi#

 [package]/ pixi-build — use conda-build instead[host-dependencies]/[build-dependencies]— part of pixi-builddeno_task_shell— conda-workspaces uses native platform shellssolve-group— accepted for compatibility but has no effect (conda’s solver operates on a single environment at a time)

-See DESIGN.md for the full compatibility mapping.
+See DESIGN.md for the compatibility mapping.